deepenrp/NBA_Performance/README.md

   * Make predictions for All-NBA Team (PG, SG, SF, PF, C)
   * Improve the collection (web Scrapping) of daily games/players
   * Improve the current prediction model and test other models
-  * Create a Web interface and allow selection of players through the user interface
+  * Create a Web interface and allow selection of players for the webapp
   * Include a list of active Injured players to the model

 #### Contributors: